PierreFalconnier/advanced-ml-kth/README.md

 ### Folder "Data"

+Folder where the data are actually stored.

+### Folder "Dataset"

 python scripts of the different datasets' classes
 We can take the Dataset class from torch as a reference (https://pytorch.org/tutorials/beginner/basics/data_tutorial.html)